Sign in

 Base Plate Configuration

-A36 or flat steel plate of various sizes is procured for overlay.
-The manufacturer has two options in configuring the plate for the overlay process; (1) use the flat plate as it was purchased and place the plate on a specially designed flat table, (2) roll the flat plate into a cylinder, seam weld, and place it on a specially designed horizontal turning device for the overlay process.
-Each has its features and limitations and the choice made by the manufacturer has consequences that affect the overall quality and integrity of the end product.
-A description of each follows.
+A36 or flat steel plates in various sizes are sourced for overlay.
+Manufacturers have two options for configuring these plates for the overlay process: (1) utilize the flat plate as purchased and simply place it on a designated flat table, or (2) roll the flat plate into a cylinder, seam weld it, and position it on a specialized horizontal turning device for the overlay process.
+Each choice comes with advantages and drawbacks that impact the final product's quality and integrity.
+Details of each method are outlined below.

 Table Method: